onekin/GitLine/README.md

 # Publications

 <p>  Accepted publication in the SPLC'15 conference.
-<a href="http://onekin.org/portal/content/tunning-github-spl-development-branching-model-and-repository-operations-product-engineers-0"> </a> Tunning Github for SPL Development: Branching Model and Repository Operations for Product Engineers </p>
+<a href="http://onekin.org/portal/content/tunning-github-spl-development-branching-model-and-repository-operations-product-engineers-0"></a> Tunning Github for SPL Development: Branching Model and Repository Operations for Product Engineers. </p>